tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Toxicity
 At present, there is no chemical reversal or antidote for dexmedetomidine.
 Supportive care and close monitoring are the treatment for overdose.

+# ~Question 15
+Dexmedetomidine should be used cautiously for patients with diabetes

+[WRONG] True
+[RIGHT] False

+* Dexmedetomidine should be used cautiously for patients with bradycardia, hypotension and known heart failure

 # Complications of Sedation
 Complications can occur when providing continuous sedation to a mechanically ventialted patient.
 Some of those complications are: